-NTIC considers its joint venture in Germany, EXCOR, to be individually significant to NTIC's consolidated assets and income; and therefore, provides certain additional information regarding this joint venture entity in the notes to NTIC's consolidated financial statements and in certain sections of this report.
-Of the total equity in income from joint ventures of \$4,739,704 during fiscal 2016, NTIC had equity in income from joint ventures of \$3,534,113 attributable to EXCOR.
-Of the total fee income for services provided to joint ventures of \$5,137,710 during fiscal 2016, fees of \$845,857 were attributable to EXCOR.
-Accordingly, if sales of NTIC's products and services by this joint venture were to decline significantly or if NTIC's relationships with this joint venture or joint venture partner were to deteriorate significantly such that the joint venture is terminated or not motivated to sell NTIC's products and services, NTIC's operating results likely would be adversely affected.
+NTIC considers its joint venture in Germany (EXCOR) to be individually significant to NTIC's consolidated assets and income, and therefore, provides certain additional information regarding EXCOR in the notes to NTIC's consolidated financial statements and in certain sections of this report.
+Of the total equity in income from joint ventures of \$7,527,383 during fiscal 2018, NTIC had equity in income from joint ventures of \$5,549,765 attributable to EXCOR.
+Of the total fee income for services provided to joint ventures of \$6,142,139 during fiscal 2018, fees of \$900,316 was attributable to EXCOR.
+Accordingly, if sales of NTIC's products and services by this joint venture were to decline significantly or if NTIC's relationships with this joint venture were to deteriorate significantly such that it terminated or were not motivated to sell NTIC's products and services, NTIC's operating results likely would be adversely affected.